 To make your visit as easy as possible, there is a coach drop off point outside the Museum entrance, accessible toilets as well as dedicated Learning Spaces, including a lunch area.
 The friendly Education team offer a mix of formal and informal sessions, suitable for groups of all abilities.

-Why are British Motor Museum great for School Trips and Educational Visits?
+Why book British Motor Museum for School Trips and Educational Visits?

 The Museum offers a number of downloadable resources such as Maths and Science quizzes and can provide free sketching materials for the pupils to get inspired.